RavensbourneWebMedia/UX-design/README.md

 # Rules of the road

 * **Be present**.
 If you happen to be late (even by 5 minutes) or absent, make sure you email me about it before a session starts.
-We'll deduct 2% from your grade for each uncommunicated tardiness or absence (aka the *2% Tardiness Tax*).

 * **Participate** in class debates and workshops.
 We'll make sure that your ideas have space to be heard and that nobody makes you feel uncomfortable about sharing them.

 * **Present** your work during formative and summative assessments.
-If you can't make it those days then you'll record your presentation and upload it to YouTube (or similar).
+If you can't make it those days then you should let me know 2 weeks in advance and we'll arrange an earlier pitch date to present.

 * **Be responsible** for what happens in class.
 Organise with your peers to get class information and material that you may have missed.

 * **Meet the deadlines**.
-If you submit your work after a deadline, your grade will be capped at D- (bare pass).
+If you submit your work after a deadline, your grade will be effected.
+Please read the Unit brief for details.

 ### License